atamborrino/PlayRTC/README.md

 }
 ```

-A receiver can also ask his supervisor for the list of members ```parent !
+A receiver can also ask his supervisor for the list of room members ```parent !
 ListMembersIds```and he will receive a message of type ```MemberIds(ids: Seq[String])```.

-Heartbeat interval and delay are respectively 7 seconds and 3 seconds.
+Heartbeats' interval and delay are respectively 7 seconds and 3 seconds.
 You can change them by overriding their values in your receiver actor:
 ```scala
 import scala.concurrent.duration._